auth0/docs/STYLEGUIDE.md

 ### Menu items

-Use **Bold** when refering to menu items or fields in a webpage or UI.
+Use **Bold** when referring to menu items or fields in a webpage or UI.

 ### Parameters